 No matter how trendy it is, I still can’t get myself to have drinks with tonic water.
-Tonic water reminds me of the bitter taste of quinine tablets.
-As a kid growing up in India, I had my fair share of quinine tablets, especially after I almost died of malaria.
+Tonic water has left a bitter taste in my mouth & mind – it reminds me of the identical flavor of heaps of quinine tablets I had to swallow.
+As a kid growing up in India, quinine tablets were essential, especially after I almost died of malaria.
 So no tonic for me, but I was able to find a different way to drink gin.

 Indian Summers is a new show about the British Empire in India, starting on PBS Masterpiece on Sunday, September 27th at 9pm.
 I don’t think it’s “the new Downton Abbey,” but I do think it’s going to be big, with multiple series.
 I’ve previewed the first season and the actors and the filming locations in Penang, Malaysia are wonderful.
 I especially loved seeing some of the old desi actors I grew up watching, alongside aspiring new talent.

 The flaws I found in the show are purely cosmetic.
 Having been to Shimla twice in summer, and speaking multiple Indian languages myself, I had minor issues with the topography and linguistics.
 Shimla is not actually so tropical, and some pronunciations were off, from characters who should have known better.
 Besides that though, the first series is beautiful and I think, much needed in America.